hadi16/GamesForTheBlind/README.md

 ## License
-This code it publicly available and licensed under GPLv3.
+This code is publicly available and licensed under GPLv3.